| |

 editor of the critical biweekly Der Schweizerische Beobachter

 (The Swiss Observer).
-Among other topics, he was
+Among other topics, he was instrumental

-instrumental in uncovering and publishing articles about
+in uncovering and publishing articles about the responsibility

-politics of the Nazi-regime vis-à-vis Jewish refugees.
-Served
+the Nazi-regime vis-à-vis Jewish refugees.
+Served as

-as well for many years as board member of the Swizz psychiatry-critical
+well for many years as board member of the Swizz psychiatry-critical

 non-profit organisation PSYCHEX.

 Peter died on July 30, 2010.
-More
+More > |

 |